-An important feature is the management via the WiFi access point of the device.
-After activating the "ESP32 OTA" WiFi, e.g. by pressing a button when switching on immediately when the line with the software version appears, the adjacent management page can be accessed via a WiFi-enabled device via the page https://192.168.4.1.
-Below this, the software update, a factory reset (see the separate chapter under "Setup"), a possible core file for debugging purposes, and a backup file of the configuration can be saved on the mobile phone, tablet or laptop and again upload to the device.
+An important feature is the XCVario management via the WiFi access point of the device.
+After activating the "ESP32 OTA" WiFi, e.g. by pressing a button when switching on immediately when the line with the software version appears, the adjacent management page can be called up via a WiFi-enabled device via the page https://192.168.4.1.
+Below that you can find the software update, under Debug/Reset a factory reset (see the separate chapter under "Setup"), a possible core file for debugging purposes, and under Backup/Restore a backup file of the configuration on the mobile phone , tablet or laptop and import it back to the device.